 - Recognizing similarities and differences between patterns of reasoning

 - Determining how additional evidence affects an argument

 - Drawing well-supported conclusions

 - Identifying and applying principles or rules

-Some of the test centres for the exam of LSAT are as follows:
+Some of the test centers for the exam of LSAT are as follows: